saifalisew1508/TelegramAdderTool/README.md

 💻 **For Laptop or PC Users:** [See Tutor Video](https://t.me/PublicSource_Chat/5003)

+- 📘 **Note:**
-📘 **Note:** As a NEET aspirant, I'm dedicated to my studies, and I can't provide personal guidance for everyone.
+  - `As a NEET aspirant, I'm dedicated to my studies, and I can't provide personal guidance for everyone.
 If you're looking for a more streamlined and optimized experience, consider purchasing our premium script.
-With the paid version, I'll personally assist you, and the code is faster and more efficient.
+With the paid version, I'll personally assist you, and the code is faster and more efficient.`

+- 📛 **Disclaimer**
+  - `Please be aware that this project is intended for research purposes only.
+I want to emphasize that I am not liable for any misuse or improper use of this tool.
+It is essential to use this tool responsibly and within the bounds of ethical and legal guidelines.
+Any consequences resulting from the excessive or inappropriate use of this tool, including the potential banning of accounts, are the sole responsibility of the user.`

+  - `Your understanding and responsible usage of this project are greatly appreciated.`

+- ⛔️ **Scam Alert**
+  - `Please exercise caution and be vigilant about scammers who may attempt to sell this script as a paid product, deceiving people for financial gain.
+Rest assured that you do not need to make any payments for access to this script.
+If you wish to obtain the script free of charge, you are welcome to contact me through WhatsApp, Telegram, Instagram, or Gmail, as indicated on my GitHub profile.
+I want to emphasize that I will never initiate contact with you to sell anything.`

+  - `Your security and trust are of utmost importance, and I am committed to providing this script free of cost to support the community.`

-For any inquiries or to purchase the paid script, you can reach out to me on:
+🤙🏻 **For any inquiries or to purchase the paid script, you can reach out to me on:**

 📷 **Instagram:** [@saifaliopp](https://instagram.com/saifaliopp)